petru-florea/City-Manager/README.md

   + Capital: CityHall >=3, Hospital >= 2, PoliceStation >= 3, House >= 8, Block >= 4.
   + City: CityHall >=2, Hospital >= 1, PoliceStation >= 2, House >= 4, Block >= 1.
   + Village: Anything but the above conditions.

-**Number of patients in hospitals**: the total number of patients in all hospitals **Average salary for doctors**: the average salary of all doctors in all hospitals **Average salary for cops**: the average salary of all police officers in all police stations **Average salary for mayors**: the average salary of all mayors in all city halls **Average salary for city hall employees**: the average salary of all employees in all city halls **Average age of busted in police stations**: average age of all arrested persons in all police stations **Number of people in House *house_name***: the number of people in that house, including the owner if any **Number of people in Block *block_name***: the number of people in that block, including the administrator if any **House and block administrators**: the names of people who are both block and house administrators.
+**Number of patients in hospitals**: the total number of patients in all hospitals.

+**Average salary for doctors**: the average salary of all doctors in all hospitals.

+**Average salary for cops**: the average salary of all police officers in all police stations.

+**Average salary for mayors**: the average salary of all mayors in all city halls.

+**Average salary for city hall employees**: the average salary of all employees in all city halls.

+**Average age of busted in police stations**: average age of all arrested persons in all police stations.

+**Number of people in House *house_name***: the number of people in that house, including the owner if any.

+**Number of people in Block *block_name***: the number of people in that block, including the administrator if any.

+**House and block administrators**: the names of people who are both block and house administrators.
 If there is no one, the word *Nobody* will be used.